-The Commission determines when to close written public submissions on a proposed development on a case by case basis.
-The closing date could range from 5pm on the next business day after the last day of a public hearing or meeting to seven days after the final day of any public hearing or meeting.
+The Commission typically closes written public submissions on a proposed development seven days after the final day of any public hearing or meeting.

+The Commission will also typically close public submissions at 5pm Sydney time on the final date for submissions as advertised on the website.
 Only in exceptional circumstances will the Panel choose to accept a late submission.
 However, please check the Commission's website for the closing date and time, and do not rely on third party or media information about deadlines.